 Not having a plan is ok when there is no responsibility or consequence.
 It’s much more challenging when you’re investing significantly and needing to deliver commercial outcomes.
 The main message from this - develop the strategy first, then consider the tactics that would best achieve the objectives.

-AMBA has a strategy system developed to distill key points into easily digestible chunks.
+AMBA has a strategy system developed to distil key points into easily digestible chunks.
 The data we capture is broad - and includes:

 - the market orientation (how your customers see your market)